PubMed ID: 12821968

 - Conditional linear models, which allow for variation in the time between exposure assessments, were used for all multivariate analyses.
-All models assessing the association between intake of fruit, fruit juice, vegetables and weight change over a one-year period controlled for age, age squared, Tanner stage, activity, inactivity, age- and gender-specific z-score of body mass index at baseline, and height change over the one-year interval
+All models assessing the association between intake of fruit, fruit juice, vegetables and weight change over a one-year period controlled for age, age squared, Tanner stage, activity, inactivity, age- and gender-specific z-score of BMI at baseline, and height change over the one-year interval

 - Linear regression models controlling for energy intake were run to determine whether the effect of fruit and vegetable intake was because of differences in total calorie intake

 - Fruit and vegetable intake were modeled as continuous variables in the analyses and both fruit and vegetable intake at the beginning of the one-year period and change in intake over the year included as covariant in the models

 - All P-values are two-sided, and P<0.05 was considered to be statistically significant.

 Timing of Measurements

 Dietary intake, physical activity, inactivity, Tanner stage, weight, and height were assessed annually from 1996 to 1999.